FTBTeam/docs/docs/mods/suite/Quests/Developer/Quests/Settings.md

 ### Size

-Size of the quest in the questbook including the icon
+Size of the quest in the quest book including the icon

 ### X

-X position of the quest in the questbook
+X position of the quest in the quest book

 ### Y

-Y position of the quest in the questbook
+Y position of the quest in the quest book

 ---